On Saturday 6 October Canterbury Connected BID hosted the Canterbury in Bloom Conference.

 The event was sponsored by Canterbury Connected BID, the University of Kent and Canterbury City Council.
-Thanks to the additional funding provided by Canterbury City Council and the University of Kent we are able to subsidise the tickets for this event, enabling us to charge just £10 (plus booking fee) for the day which includes a buffet lunch and walking tours.
+Thanks to the additional funding provided by Canterbury City Council and the University of Kent we are able to subsidise the tickets for this event, enabling us to charge just £10 for the day which includes a buffet lunch and walking tours.

 Greening the Urban Environment

-11:15 Panel Discussion: The Green Heritage of Canterbury
+11:15 Panel Discussion: Creating New Green Heritage in Canterbury

 11:45 Coffee break